 During the week preceding the Sunday you will be leading worship, we ask that you follow these steps:

-- Edit the template with your desired content; this may or may not include scripture readings, prayers or other written material of your choice.
-This is your service, so modify it to reflect your own ideas and don’t feel obligated to do everything exactly the way anyone else does.
-Feel free to add an extra prayer, include a time for questions and discussion, or anything else that will enhance the experience.
+- Create a text document (Word or Pages is preferred) with your desired content; this may or may not include scripture readings, prayers and benedictions or other written material of your choice.
+This is your service, so modify it to reflect your own ideas and don’t feel obligated to do things exactly the way anyone else does.
+Feel free to include a time for questions and discussion, or anything else that will enhance the experience.
 If you want to follow an existing order of service exactly, that’s fine too.
-Just please include these components at some point: Offerings and Joys and Concerns, and also leave room for announcements and our statement of faith.
+Just please include these components at some point: Offerings and Joys and Concerns.
+Our typical bulletin is designed to be three half-pages, plus the cover image.